insertcode/insert-q/README.md

 # Insert Q

-Esta es la app para Q&A que usamos en Insert Code
+Q&A app for Insert Code

 ## Setup and local development